revesansparole/pkglts/doc/README_body.rst

 The script will perform different tasks sequentially:

- - Check if this option requires other options in order to be installed: e.g. the 'pydist' option requires all 'base, 'doc', 'test', 'license' and 'version' in order to run properly.
+ - Check if this option requires other options in order to be installed: e.g. the 'setup' option requires all 'base, 'doc', 'test', 'license' and 'version' in order to run properly.
  - Check if this option requires some extra packages in order to setup: e.g. the 'license' option depends on the lice_ package to function properly.